forax/java-guide/guide/chapter06-lambda.md

 ## Method references
-there are 5 kinds of method references a reference to an instance method
+There are 5 kinds of method references

+1. a reference to an instance method
 ```java
 BiPredicate<String,String> predicate = String::startsWith;
 System.out.println(predicate.test("hello", "hell"));
 ```

-a bound reference to an instance method
+2. a bound reference to an instance method
 ```java
 var text = "hello";
 IntSupplier supplier = text::length;
 System.out.println(supplier.getAsInt());
 ```

-a reference to a static method
+3. a reference to a static method
 ```java
 ToIntFunction<String> function = Integer::parseInt;
 System.out.println(function.applyAsInt("42"));
 ```

-a reference to a new instance
+4. a reference to a new instance
 ```java
 record Person(String name) {}
 Function<String, Person> factory = Person::new;
 System.out.println(factory.apply("John"));
 ```

-a reference to a new array
+5. a reference to a new array
 ```java
 IntFunction<String[]> arrayCreator = String[]::new;
 System.out.println(arrayCreator.apply(2));